Children’s education — and their futures — are at risk

 We must respect and protect teachers and education workers as essential frontline workers who put themselves at risk to support our children’s right to education.

-Provinces like Ontario and Quebec have already announced that teachers will be given priority access to the COVID-19 vaccine.
+Provinces like Ontario and Quebec, and the Northwest Territories have already announced that teachers will be given priority access to the COVID-19 vaccine.
 But to help keep teachers safe and children in school across Canada and around the world, we need to see Canada’s leadership now.